-First it was Amazon, and then it was COVID-19.
-Over the past few years, last mile has been through a revolution.
+First it was Amazon, and then it was COVID.
+Over the past few years, the last mile of your supply chains has been through a revolution.

-As many companies race to meet new demands and grow their last mile, they compromise their margins and customer service.
-Letting these two crucial pieces falter while you’re trying to scale your last mile can cripple your company.
+As many new companies race to meet new demands and grow their last mile, they compromise their margins and customer service.
+Letting these two crucial pieces falter while you’re trying to scale your final mile can cripple your company.

-You can grow your final mile footprint while maintaining exceptional margins and customer service.
-Start by avoiding these mistakes:
+To grow your final mile footprint while maintaining exceptional margins and customer service, avoid these three common mistakes:

 Not Establishing Clear Compliance

 Setting compliance standards for your last mile carriers is an important first step in your relationship.
-Discussing and agreeing upon delivery expectations may seem like a slow-down during carrier onboarding, but it ensures higher margins and exceptional customer delivery experiences.
+Discussing and agreeing upon delivery expectations may seem like it is slowing down your carrier onboarding, but it ensures higher margins and exceptional customer delivery experiences in the long term.

 - Scanning: when should your carriers scan their package to provide the needed tracking updates?
 When scanned, the package, along with its GPS coordinate information are sent back to you, the shipper.
 You may want to establish a scan upon receipt of the package, loading onto a truck for delivery, and at the item’s delivery location.